kmlawson/china-revolutions-mo3337/03assignments.md

 * Was there a good balance of arguments, examples to support them, and critique?
 * Did the presentation avoid being a presentation of a series of bullet-point style facts?
 * Did the presentation make an effort to connect the readings to other readings for the day or find ways to connect to the reading and discussion from previous weeks?

+#### Formative Presentation {#formativepres}

+Presentations can be a stressful assessment for some students and practice helps.
+Any student who has signed up for a presentation from Week 3-11 may submit a recording of a 3 minute presentation focused on one of our required or elective readings (just an article or a chapter is fine from within the assigned material of any kind) and book an office hour to get feedback on this presentation and suggestions for their assessed presentation.
+Keep in mind you will need to share this on the team in the folder labeled as such at least a full day before office hours to leave time for your tutor to watch it and be able to give feedback.

 \pagebreak